What are the Credit rules under the BSC?

 The Credit Assessment Price (CAP) is a parameter set by the BSC Panel and subject to periodic review.
 The CAP is a notional value of 1 MWh of energy that is used in determining a Party’s Energy Indebtedness and amount of Energy Credit Cover and hence adequacy of Credit Cover.

-The current value of the CAP is £57/MWh, effective from 12 September 2013.
+The current value of the CAP is £49/MWh, effective from 12 March 2014.
 Previous values can be found on the ELEXON Portal.

 The Credit Committee is responsible for all matters under the BSC that relate to the CAP including determining the value.